Evidence for a $\mathbb{Z}_{2}$ Dirac spin liquid in the generalized Shastry-Sutherland model: Numerical Results

 \subsubsection{Energetics}

-Among the {\it Ans\"atze} listed in Table~\ref{table:z2_ansatze_square_shastry} which can be continuously connected to the states on the square lattice, we find that the VMC optimization of the projected Z3000 \textit{Ansatz} consistently yields the lowest variational energy on all clusters, with sizes ranging from $L=6$ to $40$, while the other {\it Ans\"atze} have substantially higher energies.
-For the optimized Z3000 state, crucially, we observe that the singlet pairing amplitudes $\Delta_{s}$ and $\Delta_{\square}$ optimize to appreciable values for all cluster sizes, and, in fact, increase in magnitude with increasing system size (see Table~\ref{tab:pairing-optimized}), providing evidence for a $\mathbb{Z}_{2}$ gauge structure in the thermodynamic limit.
-Furthermore, these pairings lead to a substantial energy gain $(E_{\mathbb{Z}_{2}}-E_{{\rm U}(1)})/E_{{\rm U}(1)}\sim0.16$ on top of the parent U(1) state, which, more importantly, remains robust with increasing system size (as checked for up to $L$\,$=$\,$40$).
-In contrast, for the $J_{1}$-$J_{2}$ square-lattice Heisenberg antiferromagnet, the energy gain of the Z2A$zz$13 state (due to $d_{xy}$ singlet pairing terms on fifth-neighbor bonds\footnote{On the Shastry-Sutherland lattice, a nonzero singlet pairing amplitude on fifth-neighboring bonds---connecting $(0,0)$ to sites $(\pm2,\pm2)$---does not give any detectable energy gain.}) is $\sim1\%$ on top of the parent U(1) state~\cite{Hu-2013}.
+Among the {\it Ans\"atze} listed in Table~\ref{table:z2_ansatze_square_shastry}, which can be continuously connected to the states on the square lattice, we find that the VMC optimization of the projected Z3000 \textit{Ansatz} consistently yields the lowest variational energy on all clusters, with sizes ranging from $L=6$ to $40$, while the other {\it Ans\"atze} (including those which are not connected to the square lattice) have higher energies (see Table~\ref{table:z2_ansatze_energies} for energies of all $\mathbb{Z}_{2}$ {\it Ans\"atze}).
+For the optimized Z3000 state, crucially, we observe that the singlet pairing amplitudes $\Delta_{s}$ and $\Delta_{\square}$ converge to appreciable values across all cluster sizes, approaching their thermodynamic values (together with the remaining amplitudes) around a cluster size of $L=50$ (refer to Table~\ref{tab:pairing-optimized}).
+This provides strong evidence for a robust $\mathbb{Z}_2$ gauge structure in the thermodynamic limit.
+In particular, the $\Delta_{\square}$ pairing (responsible for the $\mathbb{Z}_{2}$ gauge structure) leads to an energy gain $(E_{\mathbb{Z}_{2}}-E_{{\rm U}(1)})/E_{{\rm U}(1)}\sim0.01$ on top of the parent U(1) state (constructed from uniform $\chi_{s}$ and $d_{x^2-y^2}$ $\Delta_{s}$ amplitudes {\it only}).
+This is similar to the $J_{1}$--$J_{2}$ square-lattice Heisenberg antiferromagnet where the energy gain of the Z2A$zz$13 state (due to $d_{xy}$ singlet pairing terms on fifth-neighbor bonds\footnote{On the Shastry-Sutherland lattice, a nonzero singlet pairing amplitude on fifth-neighboring bonds---connecting $(0,0)$ to sites $(\pm2,\pm2)$---does not give any detectable energy gain.}) is $\sim1\%$ on top of the parent U(1) state (which shares the same parent U(1) state as the Z3000 {\it Ansatz} being likewise composed of uniform $\chi_{s}$ and $d_{x^2-y^2}$ $\Delta_{s}$ amplitudes {\it only})~\cite{Hu-2013}.
 In Fig.~\ref{fig:vmc_optimization}, we present a typical VMC optimization run showing the evolution of the energy and the parameters of the Z3000 state starting from a generic unbiased starting point.
 We verify the convergence by initiating many optimization runs with different random initial values, and found that the energy and variational parameters converge neatly to the same value (within error bars) after averaging over a sufficient number of Monte Carlo steps.
 It is important to note that while the energy converges after $\sim 500$ iterations, the parameters converge to their final values only after a much larger number of SR iterations (see Fig.~\ref{fig:vmc_optimization}).
 This is because in optimizing the former, the steepest-descent forces are calculated using correlated sampling instead of via energy differences~\cite{Sorella-2005,Iqbal-2011}.